d-koppenhagen/scully-plugin-toc/README.md

   In fact to insert the TOC in a blog post, you should at least add a `<div id="toc"></div>` in your blog post and this is the place where the TOC will be inserted.
 - `level`: This option defines the heading levels to include in the TOC.
 By default the value `level: ['h2', 'h3']` is used.
   Only valid HTML headings are supported (`h1`, `h2`, `h3`, `h4`, `h5` and `h6`).
+- `trailingSlash` define weather a trailing slash will be added to the generated link just before the anker reference or not.
+Set this to `true` will lead into generated links like this: `.../foo/#myTocLink`.
+If it's `false` (default), the generated link will look like this: `.../foo#myTocLink`.